hamidahoderinwale/astro_site/src/pages/posts/aesthetics.md

 <p><i>August 8, 2023</i></p>

 ---
-at some point i started saying that i'm into aesthetics, interested in romantic philosophy. big words once again.
+at some point i started saying that i'm into aesthetics, interested in romantic philosophy.

-...to be verbose.
+here we go with the big words again...to be verbose.

 i mean it's true, it's not a lie at the very least. i read simplicius simplicissimus: the baroque-style german-book about the insufferable kid who became a theistic hermit apprentice, a  cute kid, studiously christian in the age of the thirty years war. insufferable to less so over the course of the book.